A customer survey pioneer and homegrown entrepreneur

-Dave Power, 83, is the godfather of the deeply analytical approach to customer satisfaction that has become the industry standard.
+Dave Power has forged a legendary path as the mind behind the analytical approach to customer satisfaction – which is now the industry standard.

 Power’s success didn’t come overnight: it took him years just to find his place in the industry.
 After serving four years in the Coast Guard and graduating from the prestigious Wharton School of Business, Power was hired by Ford as a financial analyst in 1959.
 Quickly realizing he wanted a career more in line with his interests, he joined a firm that was doing customer research for General Motors.
 A self-starter from the beginning, overflowing with his own ideas about research and customer satisfaction, he moved through several consultant positions, ultimately resolving to start his own company.
 J.D.
 Power and Associates was born on April 1, 1968.

 In the beginning, it was truly a homegrown operation: the associates mentioned in the firm’s name were David’s wife and children, and the company’s headquarters were the Power family’s kitchen table.
 David recalls these humble beginnings: “We started on the kitchen table with the three kids, a fourth one on the way.
 My wife did the tabulations for me.
 My kids folded the questionnaires and cover letters and put a quarter on it using Scotch Tape [an incentive to complete the survey] and stuffed the envelopes.
 As we grew we called anyone that worked there an associate.”